 Note from Matt and Betsy: like stainless steel, our cast iron skillet is a daily chore-hound.
 We recommend all homes have a cast iron skillet like this.

-Glass is one of the easiest and safest materials to cook with.
+Glass is one of the easiest and most safe cookware materials.
 It will withstand high temperatures, heat from the outside in, and won’t pick up colors and odors like plastics can.
 It can also be sealed and stored in the fridge or freezer.

 Glass can be used like a double boiler, placing a bowl over a pot of hot water to use indirect heat.
 Some glass pans can be used directly on a stove top.
 They are made to deal with the heat.
 They can also be used in the oven and hold the heat better than metal pans.